FRACerqueira/PromptPlus/Src/README.txt

 *** Whats news in V4.0.3 ***
 ---------------------------
+- New control to switch Alternate screen
+- Fixed bug Console does not change foreground/background color correctly
 - Fixed bug Control ProgressBar
     - Not show gradient when setted ProgressBarType.Fill
 - Improve testability of result classes/struct (Internal to public)

 *** Whats news in V4.0.2 ***